Zenless Zone Zero Tier list (2.0)

 • Disorder - the character's kit is focused on dealing damage through, relies on or buffs Disorder damage.

-• Debuff - Character can inflict debuffs to enemies, causing a variety of effects that can benefit your party.
+• Buff - the character can apply various Buffs to help their teammates or the character can inflict debuffs to enemies, causing a variety of effects that can benefit your party.
 Debuffs that only benefit the applier of the debuff and not the full squad are not considered.

 • Heal - Character can restore HP to themselves and/or the team, contributing to sustaining your party, particularly over longer and more difficult fights.